Description: Job Overview

 This position is eligible for a broad range of benefits, including medical, dental, vision, life and disability insurances, retirement (CalPERS), tuition waiver, vacation and sick leave.
 In addition, 14 paid holidays are offered each year; 13 scheduled on specific days and a Personal Holiday that may be taken any time during the year.

 A comprehensive benefits summary for this position is available online by visiting our Benefits Portal

 .
-To view the full job description and position requirements, please click on the following link: Director, Professional Development
+To view the full job description and position requirements, please click on the following link: Health Educator - Position Description

 A mid-size university located in San Diego's vibrant North County, we are dedicated to service, innovation, leadership and diversity.
 We have an attentive faculty and state-of-the-art facilities which offer our students hundreds of opportunities to learn, lead, play and serve.

 California State University San Marcos is a new kind of university, pushing the boundaries of innovation to prepare tomorrow's leaders, build stronger communities and solve pressing issues.

 Cutting-edge research meets hands-on application at our campus and in the real world.
 Application Process

 This position is open until filled.
 For assurance of full consideration, please submit application, cover letter and resume by 11:59pm on November 30, 2021.